JM2K69/JM2K69.github.io/_posts/2022/2022-11-03-vSphereLab Terraform.md

 # 3.How to use It ?

+{: .notice--info}
-{: .notice--info}With Terraform, you have to be careful with the management of secrets, so I decided to use Hashicorp's Vault solution to manage access to your host (vCenter or ESXi).
+With Terraform, you have to be careful with the management of secrets, so I decided to use Hashicorp's Vault solution to manage access to your host (vCenter or ESXi).

 ## 3.1 Vault